Darthpwner/Keepy-Uppy-2.0/README.md

 of the ball's Anchor Point relative to the position where it was tapped.
 This provided directional control.
 For example, clicking on the left should have the ball jump to the right, whereas clicking on the right should have the ball jump to the left.

-Notable bugs that I need to fix: 1) Use royalty free music and images :(
+It was also very annoying having to deal with copyright issues, so I had to use royalty free music and stock images.

-2) Ask people input about high scores
+Notable bugs that I need to fix: 1) Ask people input about high scores
 2) Make the Choose Ball and Choose Background pages more lively.
 It seems a bit dull for now.
 3) Refactor the code to adhere more closely to MVC principles.

+Official release versions:
+Keepy Uppy 1.0: bb5d5cc80956678ff6a3f1f2ccebf96857cc30e6